yogenderPalChandra/deleteThisRepo/extending-schema-busInternal0flag.md

 }

 ```
 So if this rule hits, i.e. `eventBusName!=oc-internal-bus` the event would be routed to the `s2a-isc-eventbridge-eventbus`.
+All consumers and producers should be modified to listen/publish to global eventbus when the event become public